 We didn’t know that in Tronchetto there is a funicular or tram, which takes you to Piazzale Roma, inside Venice.
 The ticket for this transport costs €1.50 and you can buy it in the machines.
 There are few signs in this station and you feel in the middle of nowhere, almost surrounded by the lagoon.
 With the help of google maps, we arrived walking to Piazzale Roma which is the last point where you can enter by car.
 From here the canals and bridges begin.

 Our hotel was somehow close to Piazzale Roma in the area known as Santa Croce.
 It’s called Venice Resorts and it’s a modest hotel that included breakfast.
 Since it’s in an old building, access to the room is through a narrow staircase.
 The reception was in another hotel nearby, and sometimes it was not open.
 A typical case in some economic hotels in Europe.
+However, the staff was friendly and the price quite good especially for Venice.

 First day in Venice